vidhanmangla/elliptic-curve-digital-signature-algorithm-node/readme.md

 4. Now you should be able to visit the app at http://127.0.0.1:5173/

 ### Server
 The server folder contains a node.js server using [express](https://expressjs.com/).
-To run the server, follow these steps:
+To run the server:

 1. Open a terminal within the `/server` folder
 2. Run `npm install` to install all the depedencies
 3. Run `node index` to start the server

-The application should connect to the default server port (3042) automatically!
+4. The application should connect to the default server port (3042) automatically

 ### Key Highlights
 1. Used Metamask wallet to sign/verify transactions using ethers.js.